ios-dev-tools/awesome-ios-dev-tools/README.md

 * [Mockup Builder](http://mockupbuilder.com/) - prototyping software that helps you quickly sketch your ideas and share them with others.

 * [Mockup World](http://www.mockupworld.co/) - Free photo-realistic device mockups to help promote your products.

-* [Mockup World](https://www.mockupworld.co/) - If you're looking to create a beautiful app presentation, Mockup World is a great place to start.
-There are plenty of free resources to help you create the look you're going for.

 * [Neonto](http://neonto.com/) - Neonto is a design tool that lets you create app prototypes and export real native code to use in Xcode.
 This makes it a great choice for designers who want to create realistic app designs, and for developers who want to create code that is ready to use right away.
 Neonto is free for non